RaviShah1/Mars-Spectrometry-Data-Driven/README.md

 - Guassian NB

 **Cross Validation**
-- For testing, I used stratisfied k-fold and train each target column separtely, see best results in chart below
+- For testing, I used stratified k-fold and train each target column separtely, see best results in chart below
-- For training, I split and trained 10 folds using a multi label stratisfied k-fold
+- For training, I split and trained 10 folds using a multi label stratified k-fold

 ![image](https://github.com/RaviShah1/Mars-Spectrometry-Data-Driven/blob/main/plots/Cross_Validation_Chart.PNG)